Busch Gardens Tampa Bay: Edge of Africa

 Opened in 1997, Edge of Africa is a walk-through attraction where guests can observe African animals.
-Among the exhibits are a Nile crocodile named Sobek, meerkats, two prides of lions, a pack of spotted hyenas, three hippos named Moyo, Kita and Devi, vultures, and a troop of lemurs.
+Among the exhibits are a Nile crocodile named Sobek; meerkats; a coalition of lions named Henri, Herman, Hugo, Lou, and Pascal; two spotted hyenas named Dazi and Cazi; three hippos named Moyo, Kita, and Devi; and a troop of ring-tailed lemurs.

-The three newest members of the lion pride include a male named Kembe and two females named Shaba and Shtuko.
-They arrived at the park as cubs in 2013 from a zoo in Africa.
-Another pride of lions at the park include a male named Simon and two females named Rose and Iris.
-Iris and Rose are unable to have cubs as they have been spayed.
-As of 2024, Rose is the only surviving lion.

 The hippos Moyo and Kita are never exhibited together, being father and daughter, and being unaware of this would try to mate with each other.
 Therefore, both are rotated into the exhibit and holding area day by day to avoid accidental inbreeding.